45 measures for greater inclusion of the disabled

 And how many students?

-The average percentage of students with disabilities in universities is 1.64%(find out more) in 2020.
-The University of Montpellier has gone from 1.6% in the 2015-2016 academic year to 2.31% in 2018-2019, and this figure continues to rise.
+The average percentage of students with disabilities in universities is 1.64%(read more) in 2020.
+The University of Montpellier went from 1.6% in the 2015-2016 academic year to 2.31% in 2018-2019, and this figure continues to rise.
 This is a source of satisfaction for us and proof that the support in place enables more people to access university training.
 In return, this increase obliges us and has encouraged us to go further in the measures proposed.

 What precisely does the second disability master plan propose?